avwsolutions/SN-API-Examples/api.md

-# Create ServiceNow API in 10 minutes
+# Create a ServiceNow API in 10 minutes

 ## Table of Contents